Why Protect the Dolores Canyons?

 Today, the future of the Dolores River Canyon Country is uncertain.
 Ongoing threats to these public lands include:

-2. Unplanned Recreation: Public lands across Colorado, including the Dolores, are already experiencing steadily increasing visitation and the attendant impacts.
-A national monument is an opportunity to stay a step ahead of the crowds.
+Unplanned Recreation: Public lands across Colorado, including the Dolores, are already experiencing steadily increasing visitation and the attendant impacts.
+A national monument or national conservation area are opportunities to stay a step ahead of the crowds.
 It would focus management attention on this incredible place, invite local input into future land use, leverage new resources to develop sustainable recreation infrastructure, and minimize damage to the very resources that attract people to these public lands in the first place.

-4. Development Pressure: Colorado has seen rapid growth and increasing development pressures in recent decades.
-A national monument would prohibit large-scale development in the Dolores Canyons, including projects like Xcel’s plan for a hydropower plant in Unaweep Canyon.
-After significant pushback from the local community, Xcel walked back the project in 2022.
+Development Pressure: Colorado has seen rapid growth and increasing development pressures in recent decades.
+A conservation designation would prohibit large-scale development in the Dolores Canyons, including projects like Xcel Energy’s plan for a hydropower plant in Unaweep Canyon.
+After significant pushback from the local community, Xcel walked back the project in 2022, however, with this new administration promising to loosen regulations, it could re-emerge.